 What is the EPQ?

-The Extended Project Qualification (EPQ) is free standing qualification offered by AQA and Edexcel.
-It involves choosing a topic and carrying out some pretty hardcore research into that particular area, then creating EITHER a 5,000 word report OR a 'product' + a 1,000 word report.
-After that, you must deliver a small presentation to a group of non-specialists about your topic, lasting from 10 - 15 mins.
+The Extended Project Qualification (EPQ) is a level 3 (A-level standard) qualification offered by AQA, Edexcel, OCR and WJEC.
+It involves choosing a topic, carrying out research, then creating EITHER a 5,000 word report OR a 'product' + a 1,000 word report.
+After that you must deliver a small 10-15 minute presentation to a group of non-specialists about your topic.

 Why should I do it?